-The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pensions Regulations 2010, and, from 1 April 2014, by the Teachers' Pension Scheme Regulations 2014.
-These regulations apply to teachers in schools and other educational establishments, including academies, in England and Wales that are maintained by local authorities.
-In addition, teachers in many independent and voluntary-aided schools and teachers and lecturers in some establishments of further and higher education may be eligible for membership.
-Membership is automatic for full-time teachers and lecturers and, from 1 January 2007, automatic too for teachers and lecturers in part-time employment following appointment or a change of contract.
-Teachers and lecturers are able to opt out of the TPS
+The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pension Scheme Regulations 2014.
+These regulations apply to teachers in schools and other educational establishments, including colleges.
+Membership is automatic for teachers and lecturers at eligible institutions.
+Teachers and lecturers are able to opt out of the TPS.